DeKUT-DSAIL/Artificial-Health-Assistant/MMR data pipeline/README.md

 ### Challenges you may face
 1. The bluetooth may disconnect as the program is running.
 Just hit ```ctrl + C``` to stop program and restart again.
 2. If you notice that you are collecting way less data than expected you can:
-    +Ensure the MetaWear Device is the only bluetooth device connected, disconnect any other buletooth devices conected to your laptop.
+    + Ensure the MetaWear Device is the only bluetooth device connected, disconnect any other buletooth devices conected to your laptop.
     + Update the Metawear firmware